 The law prohibits children younger than 14 years old from working.
 Children 14 or 15 years old may work up to two months per year during school holidays following strict regulations contained in the law.
 The law limits work by children 14 or 15 years old to no more than six hours per day, limits work by children 16 or 17 years old to eight hours per day, provides for safety restrictions, restricts the types of work children may perform, and outlines other conditions.
-According to the law, children cannot work overtime, work overnight, or can carry out dangerous occupations, especially in the construction sector.
-The law protects children from exploitation in the workplace.
+According to the law, children cannot work overtime, work overnight, or work in dangerous occupations, especially in the construction sector.
+The law provides for protection for children from exploitation in the workplace.